 Our partner university, Technical University of Munich, is known for its cutting-edge research in various engineering and science-related fields, and ranked the fifth most innovative university in Europe.

 At NOC Munich, you will get the chance to intern at one of the deep technology start-ups, and be immersed in this extraordinary culture of curiosity and innovation.
-The 6-months long programme is open to undergraduates and post-graduates from the Faculty of Engineering, the School of Computing and Institute of Systems Science.
+The 6-months long programme is open to both undergraduates and post-graduates.

 We are currently preparing the detailed programme curriculum, which will be accessible via Curriculum Overview once it is available.

 NOC Munich is a short programme, which will last for 6 months in total.

-There is only 1 intake for the NOC Munich programme within each academic year.
-Applications open in August for Semester 1 - January Intake.
+There is only 1 intake for the NOC Munich programme within each academic year (January to July).
+Applications open in August for Semester 2 - January Intake.
 Keep a look out for emails and other publicity material from NUS Overseas Colleges during these periods.

 - 6-month full-time internship in a technology company